Businesses & organizations: Pledge to go Lights Out

 Between 11 p.m. and 6 a.m., in April and May in the spring, and in September and October in the fall, I’ll take as many of the below actions that are feasible for me:

-⦿ Turn off or reduce exterior decorative lighting, leaving security lighting on as needed
+⦿ Turn off decorative outdoor lighting (most is unnecessary after a certain time of night anyway), leaving on security lighting as needed

-⦿ Moderate necessary indoor or exterior lighting, or use motion sensors or timers, so those areas are lit only as needed
+⦿ Use motion sensors or timers where possible, so areas are lit only as needed

-⦿ Down-shield spotlights and other exterior lighting, or limit exterior lighting to ground level
+⦿ Add “down-shields” to spotlights and other exterior lighting, or limit exterior lighting to ground level

-⦿ Choose warmer-toned bulbs (less than 3000 Kelvin) for outdoor lighting
+⦿ Choose warmer-toned bulbs (2700 Kelvin or lower) for outdoor lighting

 ⦿ Dim or reduce lobby or atrium lighting when/where possible, especially after business hours